Reception 2023 - 2024

 Senior Leader and Teacher

-Our Foundation Stage Unit is a happy, safe and stimulating environment where children are cared for, nurtured and encouraged to learn and reach their full potential.
+Our Reception class is a happy, safe and stimulating environment where children are cared for, nurtured and encouraged to learn and reach their full potential.
 We work in partnership with parents to enable our children to learn in a fun and exciting way through their play.

 Members of staff in Reception.

 - Mrs Sue Bagshaw - Early Years, KS1, Engish Leader and Class Teacher

 - Mrs Karen Forshaw - Learning Assistant

 The environment indoors and outdoors is designed to enable children to develop the independence and confidence they need to become really engaged in their learning.
 Resources are clearly labelled and stored to enable children to get them out and put them away themselves.
 In this way, they can make choices about what to use and when to use it, whilst developing a sense of responsibility and care towards their classroom.

 At Garswood Primary School, we believe that parents are a child’s first educators and we recognise how important parent influence is throughout a child’s time in the Early Years.
 We aim to work closely with parents and carers, to ensure that every child has the best possible start in school and in life!